ndonfris/fish-lsp/docs/MAN_FILE.md

   `--man-file`        show the man file path
   `--logs-file`       show the logs.txt file path
   `--more`            show the build time of the fish-lsp executable
-  `--startup-time`    time the startup of the fish-lsp executable
+  `--time-startup`    time the startup of the fish-lsp executable

 ### `url`